 The skills that recruiters should test in data science assessments are propensity models, recommendation algorithms, data cleansing and enrichment, and data analysis skills.

 Propensity models applied to customer trends are useful for retail enterprises, CPG companies, and other consumer-facing industries.
-These also inform personalization and marketing strategies that are increasingly being adopted worldwide.
+These models also inform personalization and marketing strategies increasingly being adopted worldwide.

 Some examples of propensity modeling that can be used to test candidates include: